Barriles: Myths and misconceptions

 Pointing to poorly demonstrated trans-oceanic contacts is an example of a hyper-diffusionist theory.
 Such theories often do not give proper credit to descendant indigenous groups for their ancient cultural achievements, a practice which may be interpreted as implicitly racist and colonial.

 Another common myth is that the Barriles population was conquered by Mayan groups from Mesoamerica (Mexico, Belize, Guatemala, parts of Honduras and El Salvador).
 Part of this theory is based on the presence of painted, polychrome ceramics from the end of the sequence.
-These exact ceramics are commonly associated with the later Chiriquí (or Boruca) Period and have been extensively described by neighboring Costa Rican archaeologists.
+These exact ceramics are commonly associated with the later Chiriquí (or Boruca) period and have been extensively described by neighboring Costa Rican archaeologists.
 There is no evidence for Maya contact or occupation that has been accepted by professional archaeologists.

 Anthropological significance

 According to some, Barriles is believed to have been the seat of a small regional polity of settlements linked by ceremonial ties, warfare, and the production or exchange of polished stone axes, used for forest clearing and woodworking activities.
 The possible connection of political or religious organization to different degrees or forms of social inequality has been the subject of a recent investigation.

 Changes in social organization, especially those associated with the early development and persistence of political hierarchies or social inequalities, are of theoretical interest to many anthropological archaeologists who seek to understand these important shifts in human history.
-This is one of the reasons why Barriles has a theoretical importance that transcends Central American archaeology.

-Barriles also plays an important role in discussions of a Macro-Chibchan identity, based on genetic, linguistic and archaeological studies from elsewhere in Central America.
+Barriles plays an important role in discussions of a Macro-Chibchan identity, based on genetic, linguistic and archaeological studies from elsewhere in Central America.
 The individuals wearing conical hats in the statues may be possibly associated with a shamanistic religious tradition.

 However, studies of Macro-Chibchan identity have been largely based on qualities between trade items which are hypothesized to have bound different Chibchan-speaking groups into a similar religious tradition, items which are entirely absent at Barriles.
-This observation, however, is based largely on collections of ancient domestic trash, not the systematic excavation of tombs where valued items may have been consumed as grave goods.